Canon 750D vs Panasonic GF7

 - More compact: Is smaller (107x65mm vs 132x101mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 289g or 52 percent) and is thus easier to take along.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - More affordable: Was introduced into a lower priced category (33 percent cheaper at launch).

-If the number of relative strengths (bullet points above) is taken as a guide, the 750D emerges as the winner of the contest (8 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 750D comes out slightly ahead of the GF7 (8 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.